dibdobrob/traffordtrails/_posts/2016-12-15-Running-with-us.md

 ---
 layout: post
-title: Running with the Dragons
+title: Run with us
 thumbnail-path: https://robertwadsworth.github.io/dragons-beta/images/runnerEight.jpg
 excerpt: We get together at least twice a week, on Tuesdays for a 5km and Thursdays for a 10km.
+label: topics
+importance: high
+sequence: 3
 ---

 We try to keep our runs varied and will mix it up week on week with a different but well trodden route from a list of favorites which usually follow circular routes looping towards places like Ashton on Mersey, Timperly & Altrincham.